jon-jacky/Piety/README.md

 Piety divides naturally into two independent parts: the *hosted* part and the *native* part.
 The hosted part can run in any Python interpreter.
-It includes the applications, shells, job control, tasking, and the programming environment.
+It includes the editors, shells, tasking, the  programming environment, and any tools and applications we might write.
 The native part includes the Python interpreter itself, and the support needed to run the interpreter  on the computer hardware.
 Almost any general-purpose operating system can serve as the support, but the goal is to replace that with a special-purpose operating system which is itself mostly written in Python.

 All the work I have done so far, including the programming environment, is in the hosted part.
 I have researched